Amin Seydiyev

-Amin Sabir oğlu Seydiyev (born 15 November 1998) is an Azerbaijani professional footballer who plays as a defenderfor Sabah in the Azerbaijan Premier League.
+Amin Sabir oğlu Seydiyev (born 15 November 1998) is an Azerbaijani professional footballer who plays as a right-back for Sabah in the Azerbaijan Premier League and for the Azerbaijan national team.

 Career

 Club

 On 3 February 2019, Seydiyev made his debut in the Azerbaijan Premier League for Gabala match against Sumgayit.

 On 21 May 2020, Seydiyev signed a three-year contract with Sabah FK.